Steven-Jarmell/CS0010-FinalProject/README.md

 By using datasets for fire alarms, restaurant inspections, and asbestos permits/removals, our group has concluded that Hayes is the safest neighborhood, and thus it is the best neighborhood.
-When we combined the datasets, Hays had the lowest average value of 3, which
+When we combined the datasets, Hays had the lowest average value of 3, which indicates that it is the best as it had no restaurant inspection failures, no asbestos, and only 3 fire alarms.